 But I digress, back to the Detox Cabbage Soup…

 I’ve posted this recipe before but it bears repeating.
 Mom always had some kind of soup going on the stove.
-In fact, she made this detox Cabbage Soup last Sunday.
 This hardy vegetable soup makes the whole house smell good and if the kids are lucky enough to get a snow day, they can dip into it to take off the winter chill.

 This is a great way to kick off a healthier diet than what most of us had during the holidays.
 I also like it because there’s something incredibly comforting about having a pot of soup on the stove I can dip into through out the day, guilt-free.

 No Ads.
 No Pop Ups.
 1 Sidebar Banner.

 Writing Lakeside Table is a pure pleasure for me and my wish is that it is a pure pleasure for you to read.
 My whole goal behind creating this blog is to provide you with solid recipes that are fun to make that you and your loved ones will enjoy.

 That means I plan on keeping my blog free of annoying ads.

 However, I have decided to put links to products and ingredients I’ve tested, used and recommend.
 If you click on any of these links and make a purchase within 30 days or so, I’ll get a small percentage of that sale at no additional cost to you!

 Kristie and I recently had a whirlwind of a brainstorming session!
 I’m really excited about the collaborations we’re doing.
 Without giving too much away, we’re going to be talking to a local farm they’re sourcing a lot of their produce from right now, insights to Chef Niall’s vegetable garden, and a new dessert featuring their famous sweet corn ice cream!